-The Division of Endocrinology and Diabetes of the Department of Pediatrics at UT Health San Antonio provides training in both the clinical and basic science of pediatric endocrinology and diabetes, under the tutelage of qualified academic practitioners.
+The Division of Endocrinology and Diabetes of the Department of Pediatrics at the University of Texas Health Science Center at San Antonio provides training in both the clinical and basic science of pediatric endocrinology and diabetes, under the tutelage of qualified academic practitioners.
 Appropriate trainees are general pediatricians, who are board certified or eligible, and who possess a desire to sub-specialize in Pediatric Endocrinology and Diabetes.
 We emphasize the science of medicine, combined with an appropriate appreciation of the art of medicine, in providing humane patient and family centered care.
 We also strive to prepare our trainees to contribute to the fund of scientific knowledge through either clinical or basic science research.
 Training received with successful completion of this program will prepare one to undergo and successfully pass examination by the sub-board of the American Board of Pediatrics for Endocrinology and Diabetes and to practice pediatric endocrinology and diabetes medicine in either an academic or private practice setting.